Shapeshifting: Transformation chase

-In many fairy tales and ballads, as in Child Ballad #44, The Twa Magicians or Farmer Weathersky, a magical chase occurs where the pursued endlessly takes on forms in an effort to shake off the pursuer, and the pursuer answers with shape-shifting, as, a dove is answered with a hawk, and a hare with a greyhound.
+In many fairy tales and ballads, as in Child Ballad #44, The Twa Magicians or Farmer Weathersky, a magical chase occurs where the pursued endlessly takes on forms in an effort to shake off the pursuer, and the pursuer answers with shapeshifting, as, a dove is answered with a hawk and a hare with a greyhound.
 The pursued may finally succeed in escape or the pursuer in capturing.

-The Grimm Brothers fairy tale Foundling-Bird contains this as the bulk of the plot.
+The Grimm Brothers' fairy tale Foundling-Bird contains this as the bulk of the plot.
 In the Italian Campania Fables collection of Pentamerone by Gianbattista Basile, tells of a Neapolitan princess who, to escape from her father who had imprisoned her, becomes a huge she-bear.
 The magic happens due to a potion given to her by an old witch.
 The girl, once gone, can regain her human aspect.

 In other variants, the pursued may transform various objects into obstacles, as in the fairy tale "The Master Maid", where the Master Maid transforms a wooden comb into a forest, a lump of salt into a mountain, and a flask of water into a sea.
 In these tales, the pursued normally escapes after overcoming three obstacles.
 This obstacle chase is literally found worldwide, in many variants in every region.

 In fairy tales of the Aarne–Thompson type 313A, The Girl Helps the Hero Flee, such a chase is an integral part of the tale.
 It can be either a transformation chase (as in The Grateful Prince, King Kojata, Foundling-Bird, Jean, the Soldier, and Eulalie, the Devil's Daughter, or The Two Kings' Children) or an obstacle chase (as in The Battle of the Birds, The White Dove, or The Master Maid).

-In a similar effect, a captive may shape-shifting in order to break a hold on him.
-Proteus and Nereus's shape-shifting was to prevent heroes such as Menelaus and Heracles from forcing information from them.
+In a similar effect, a captive may shapeshift to break a hold on him.
+Proteus and Nereus's shapeshifting was to prevent heroes such as Menelaus and Heracles from forcing information from them.
 Tam Lin, once seized by Janet, was transformed by the faeries to keep Janet from taking him, but as he had advised her, she did not let go, and so freed him.
 The motif of capturing a person by holding him through many transformations is found in folktales throughout Europe, and Patricia A. McKillip references it in her Riddle-Master trilogy: a shape-shifting Earthmaster finally wins its freedom by startling the man holding it.